Georgiedata/scrub/README.md

 # scrub
-# This project done with jupyter notebook contains dataset cleaned and explored with Pandas and Seaborn library.
+# This project done with jupyter notebook contains KPMG dataset cleaned and explored with Pandas and Seaborn library.